puneetkaurda/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 The graph below explains the outcomes' trend based on the goals.
-The percentage of successes of the campaigns is higher in the lower goal amount range.
+The percentage of success is higher in the lower goal amount range.
 If the goal is less than $4999, it has a higher percentage of success.
+To be more precise, the median amount of the goal is $3000.
+There are fewer chances of failures in the lower ranges of the goal amount, which would be around $3000.
 The percentage of canceled plays is at 0% on any goal amount.
-For the failed campaigns, there are fewer chances of failures in the lower ranges of the goal amount, which would be around $3000.
-The graph shows if the goal amount is more than $45000, it's a clear failure.
 ![Outcomes_vs_Gaols](https://user-images.githubusercontent.com/107584891/175348559-2d9a05ba-1064-4008-a837-0c837c950e5f.png)